MimicKit: A Reinforcement Learning Framework for Motion Imitation and Control: System Overview

 \subsection{Engine}

 While the \texttt{Environment} implements the high-level logic for simulating a particular task, the low-level simulation of the world is delegated to an \texttt{Engine}.
 The \texttt{Engine} class, implemented in \code{mimickit/engines/engine.py}, provides a unified API that abstracts away the low-level details of how an \texttt{Environment} is simulated.
 Different \texttt{Engines} can be constructed for different physics engines and real-world robotic systems.
 This enables a specific task and environment to be instantiated through different underlying simulators and physical robots.
-MimicKit currently only supports IsaacGym \citep{IsaacGym2021}, but additional \texttt{Engines} will be introduced in the future to support other physics simulators, as well as deployment on real robots.
+MimicKit currently supports Isaac Gym \citep{IsaacGym2021}, Isaac Lab \citep{IsaaccLab2025}, and Newton \citep{newton}.
+Additional \texttt{Engines} will be introduced in the future to support other physics simulators, as well as deployment on real robots.

 At each timestep, the \texttt{Engine} receives the command $\rvc_t$ from the \texttt{Environment}, and returns an updated state $\rvs_{t+1}$.
 The representation of $\rvc_t$ depends on the control modes that are supported by a specific \texttt{Engine}.
 For example, the IsaacGym \texttt{Engine}, implemented in \code{mimickit/engines/isaac\_gym\_engine.py} supports the following control modes: \begin{itemize} \item \code{none}: Commands have no effect on the simulation.
 This mode can be useful for visualization and debugging. \item \code{pos}: Commands specify target rotations for PD controllers, which support both 1D revolute joints and 3D spherical joints. \item \code{vel}: Commands specify target velocities for each joint. \item \code{torque}: Commands directly specify torques for each joint. \item \code{pd\_1d}: Commands specify target rotations for 1D revolute joints.
 This control mode can only be applied to morphologies that solely consist of 1D revolute joints, and does not support 3D spherical joints.
 This control mode is best suited for simulating robots that only contain 1D revolute joints. \end{itemize} The configuration of the \texttt{engine} can be specified through the \code{engine} field in the environment configuration file.
 The environment file can be used to specify the type of \texttt{Engine} to use for simulation, along with parameters such as the control model, control frequency, simulation frequency, etc.